dpoulopoulos/virtml/docs/source/index.rst

 and outs of the process.

 🤖 **Automated Deployment**: Use Ansible playbooks to automate the deployment of a virtualized environment for Kubeflow.
 This is a great way to quickly get started with VirtML.
+The automated deployment is still a work in progress, but it will be available soon.

 In any case, you should complete the core guides first, as they lay the foundation for either approach.